Should you become a DIY investor?

 - Does the wording “investing” make you anxious?

-While answers to these questions are by no means make-or-break decisions on whether you should be your own advisor, like I am, these are probably good questions to ask yourself to determine the support you might need.
+While answers to these questions are by no means make-or-break decisions on whether you should be your own financial advisor, like I am, these are probably good questions to ask yourself to determine the support you might need.

 Here are some options (I’m a fan of) to consider when starting or renewing your investing journey.